ShreyaAnand1810/Students_Score_Prediction/README.md

  **The app allows you to**:
 - Input hours studied and other features.
-- Click Predict to see the estimated score.
+- Click **Predict** to see the estimated score.
 - Visualize relationships between features and scores through interactive charts.

+## 📊 Model Evaluation

+**The model is evaluated using**:
+- Mean Absolute Error (MAE)
+- Mean Squared Error (MSE)
+- Root Mean Squared Error (RMSE)
+- R² Score

+## 🚀 Deployment

+The application can be deployed on Streamlit Cloud, Heroku, or AWS.
+Ensure all dependencies and environment configurations are included.